BluefinSolutions/OpenUI5-OSCON-2014/SETUP.md

 `static_server.js` uses a couple of NodeJS modules.
 These are declared in `package.json`.

-While in the OpenUI5-OSCON-2014/ folder, install the modules like
+While in the `OpenUI5-OSCON-2014/` folder, install the modules like
 this:

 `npm install`

-This will perform an install local to this folder (rather than a global install), creating a `node_modules` folder in the process.
+This will perform an install local to this folder (rather than a global install), creating a `node_modules/` folder in the process.

 ### 5. Start up the server

-While still in the OpenUI5-OSCON-2014/ folder, start up the web server like this:
+While still in the `OpenUI5-OSCON-2014/` folder, start up the web server like this:

 `node ./static_server.js`